-Enoxaparin sodium pharmacokinetics appear to be linear over the been reported between single or repeated administration, this difference is expected and within the therapeutic range.
-The mean maximum plasma anti-Ila activity is approximately 3 to 4 hours following subcutaneous injection.
+Enoxaparin sodium pharmacokinetics appear to be linear over the recommended dosage ranges.
+Even if a difference in steady-state has been reported between single or repeated administration, this difference is expected and within the therapeutic range.
+The mean maximum plasma anti-IIa activity is approximately 3 to 4 hours following subcutaneous injection.
 Enoxaparin sodium is primarily metabolized in the liver.
 The elimination half-life of anti-Xa activity is approximately 4 hours after a single administration to about 7 hours after repeated administration.
 Renal clearance of active fragments represents about 10% of the administered dose and total renal excretion 40% of the dose.
 In the elderly, since renal function is known to decline with age, the elimination may be reduced.
 In patients with severe renal impairment (creatinine clearance < 30 ml/min), the AUC is significantly increased after repeated subcutaneous administration of 4000 anti-Xa IU once daily.
 In a single study, elimination rate appeared similar in patients undergoing dialysis.